sewoller/A3/Systems/Sensing People’s Time Management Behaviors/A Time Management App for Wearable Devices.md

 2. Although there are some notifications popping up on the smartphone, Jonathan still concentrate on working.
 3. Although there is no notification popping up on the smartphone, Jonathan is still distracted by the smartphone.

-Along with this, 3 other factors were recorded.
+Along with this, three other factors were recorded.
 First are smartphone-related factors.
 This includes notifications that caused the distraction or general app usage for when the user gets bored.
 Second are task-related factors.
 This deals with finding and analyzing patterns such as at what point during the task was the user the most or least focused/distracted.
 Third are external factors.
 These include the location, time during the day, and special occasions like weekends, holidays, user's occupation, etc.

-The paper concluded that using wearables to detect moments of distractions can help the user identify reasons for it as well as implement mitigation measures for the future.
-Moreover, time management APPs can be designed to automate this process by limiting unimportant/nonurgent notifications while focusing.
+The paper concluded that using [[Wearable Technology]] to detect moments of distraction can help the user identify reasons for it as well as implement mitigation measures for the future.
+Moreover, time management APPs can be designed to automate this process by limiting unimportant/non-urgent notifications while focusing.